56 Hollywood Stars Who Were Much Different When the Cameras Stopped Rolling

 © Reddit

 John Wayne was the rugged cowboy, the American hero whose roles defined masculinity and patriotism.
 He represented strength, loyalty, and the values Hollywood wanted to project onto the big screen.
-Off screen, the story was different.
-His outspoken views shocked fans, particularly his controversial statements in the early seventies that revealed prejudice against civil rights movements and marginalized groups.
+Off screen, the story was different, or perhaps, it was exactly the same, but his views were divisive.
+His outspoken views shocked fans, particularly his controversial statements in the early seventies that revealed prejudice against civil rights movements and marginalized groups, as he seemed to openly oppose communism and other views he considered un-American.
 The actor who embodied freedom and justice carried beliefs many found troubling.
 Today his legacy sparks debates, with admirers clinging to the hero while others focus on the man.
 Wayne remains a star whose image and reality diverged.

 7. Rock Hudson – The Idol with a Secret